Get out! Have fun! Enjoy the best New Jersey Fall Activities

 Learn more about each of them in our 11 New Jersey Lighthouses to Explore with Kids.
 Keep in mind, even if the lighthouse is closed, you can still walk around the grounds of them to learn about their history and take in the magnificent structure.

-Cruise for dolphins
+Cruise for dolphins at the Jersey Shore

 There are certainly times when you can see dolphins off the coast of the Jersey Shore.
 However, the best way to guarantee you’ll see dolphins is through one of the dolphin cruises offered in New Jersey.
 Here’s a few we’ve experienced.